What are fertility awareness methods (FAMs)?

-- Requires motivation, experience, commitment and cooperation by both partners.
+- Require motivation, experience, commitment and cooperation by all sexual partners.

-- Requires daily action in recognising the changes associated with the fertile phase of the cycle.
+- Require daily action in recognising the changes associated with the fertile phase of the cycle.

-- Requires abstinence from sex if fertility awareness is the only contraception used.
+- Require periods of abstinence from sex if fertility awareness is the only contraception used.

 Lactational Amenorrhoea Method (LAM)